AmazingAmpharos/OoT-Randomizer/README.md

 -Magic Meter to Double Magic

 To be more clear about which NPC items are shuffled, it's only the one time permanent item rewards for the most part like NPCs who originally gave Pieces of Heart or inventory items.
-The only exception is that even though in vanilla the reward for 40 Gold Skulltulla Tokens was just 10 Bombchus that is still a randomized reward in randomizer (but the 200 rupees for all 100 Gold Skulltulla Tokens is not randomized so the most tokens that could be required to complete a seed is 50).
+The only exception is that even though in vanilla the reward for 40 Gold Skulltula Tokens was just 10 Bombchus that is still a randomized reward in randomizer (but the 200 rupees for all 100 Gold Skulltula Tokens is not randomized so the most tokens that could be required to complete a seed is 50).
 As a mercy to the player, the Ocarina Memory Game in the Lost Woods will start on the final round as that minigame was very long originally, the three day wait on the Claim Check is removed, Bombchu Bowling will have a fixed sequence of prizes that is of maximum convenience to the player, Dampe's Gravedigging Tour will always be won on the first dig, and the fishing minigame is made much simpler (8 lb fish for child now, 10 lb for adult).
 Additionally, any NPC who gives a trading quest item either for the child